tsuda16k/sketcher/README.md

 A cat image below is such an example.
 The background of the photo and the lower body of the cat is out of focus, and the outline of the cat is blurry.
-The default sketch, `sketch(im)`, is unsuccessful in representing the cat.
+The default sketch, `sketch(im)`, is unsuccessful in representing the cat body.
 Zero smoothing, `sketch(im, smooth = 0)`, can capture hairs/textures of the cat to some extent, at the cost of increased noise in background, and still the body and legs of the cat is not represented well.
-There is no simple solution to the difficulty with blurred/defocused images.
+Unfortunately, there is no simple solution to the difficulty with blurred/defocused images.

 <p>